 Academic Context - The instruction and research programs at the San Diego campus are organized into three major areas: the General Campus, the Health Sciences, and Scripps Institution of Oceanography.
 The General Campus, comprising 24 undergraduate and graduate departments and three graduate professional schools, is responsible for all undergraduate and most of the graduate education in the academic disciplines.
 The Health Sciences include the School of Medicine, the School of Pharmacy, and UC San Diego Health.
 The Health Sciences' departments engage in research, clinical/patient care activities, and instruction through its professional medical and pharmacy programs and its graduate academic programs.
-Scripps Institution of Oceanography is home to an interdisciplinary program that conducts research and education in oceans and atmospheres, marine biology, and earth sciences for both graduate and undergraduate students.
+Scripps Institution of Oceanography is home to an interdisciplinary program that conducts research and education on the oceans and the atmosphere, marine biology, and earth sciences for both graduate and undergraduate students.

 UC San Diego's academic programs continue to evolve and advance as knowledge unfolds, new fields emerge, and societal needs are redefined.
-Academic planning at UC San Diego views the collaborative, interdisciplinary symbiosis of research and teaching as a tremendous competitive edge upon which to build the campus future.
-Recognizing that the University must identify and implement solutions that are necessary to ensure UC San Diego's continued level of excellence, the campus completed its first Strategic Plan in 2014, establishing a shared mission and vision for the campus's future.
+Academic planning at UC San Diego views the collaborative, interdisciplinary symbiosis of research and teaching as a tremendous competitive edge upon which to build the campus' future.
+Recognizing that the University must identify and implement solutions that are necessary to ensure UC San Diego's continued level of excellence, the campus completed its first Strategic Plan in 2014, which established a shared mission and vision for the campus's future.
 Under the 2014 Strategic Plan, the campus has dedicated itself to advancing four research themes: 1) Understanding and Protecting the Planet, 2) Enriching Human Life and Society, 3) Exploring the Basis of Human Knowledge, Learning, and Creativity, and 4) Understanding Cultures and Addressing Disparities in Society.
-These research themes apply across many disciplines and are areas in which UC San Diego has great depth and experience and that have the most potential for positively affecting society.
+These research themes apply across many disciplines and are areas in which UC San Diego has great depth and experience and that have the most potential for positively impacting society.

 UC San Diego Health - UC San Diego operates one of the five UC Medical Centers, with facilities on the East Campus in La Jolla and at Hillcrest.
 In order to adapt to and thrive in a rapidly changing healthcare environment, UC San Diego Health developed a comprehensive clinical strategic plan in 2013.
 As the region's only academic medical center, the clinical strategic plan sets a goal to develop an integrated healthcare delivery network to efficiently serve patients and to continually provide demonstrably superior clinical care.
 At the La Jolla campus, this may translate into the development of expanded healthcare services, clinical research opportunities, and other support functions.
+The UC San Diego Health - La Jolla campus is located on the East Campus and is included in this LRDP.
 A separate LRDP is currently under development for the Hillcrest Campus - located approximately 13 miles south of the La Jolla Campus.
 While physically separated, these two locations function under a complementary two-campus strategy that also incorporates other strategically located services throughout the San Diego region.